mdillemuth/meet-app/README.md

 - _Given_ the main page is open
 - _When_ the app is rendered
-- _Then_ the user should see a list of collapsed event elements for all cities
+- _Then_ the user should see a list of collapsed event elements

 #### Scenario 2: User can expand an event to see its details